 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level the Foundation is required to retain as a fund of perpetual duration pursuant to donor stipulation or UPMIFA.
 The Foundation has interpreted UMPIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
+At September 30, 2022, a fund with an original gift value of \$750,000, fair values of \$700,360 and deficiencies of \$49,640 were reported in net assets with donor restrictions.
 At September 30, 2021, there no such deficiencies.
-At September 30, 2020, funds with an original gift value of \$750,000, fair values of \$724,128 and deficiencies of \$25,872 were reported in net assets with donor restrictions.
 These deficiencies resulted from approved appropriation of endowment fund earnings that was deemed prudent by the Board of Directors of the Foundation and approved by the donor.